jonesahj/skilling-time/src/pages/blog/2021-12-05-why-we-all-should-work-free.md

 > Whether you work in finance or the arts, IT or HR, marketing or operations - you are valuable.

 Whatever your area of expertise, and whatever your job title, I promise you have skills that are valuable and worthy of donating.
-And with 168,000 charities in the UK, ranging from local food banks delivering food in the community to activist groups fighting for climate protection, there’s bound to be a cause in need of skills like yours that captures your heart.
+And with 168,000 charities in the UK, ranging from local food banks delivering food in the community to activist groups fighting for climate protection, there’s bound to be a cause in need of skills like yours that captures your heart (Read more about how to find a cause you care about [here](https://skillingtime.co.uk/blog/2016-12-17-be-a-pro-for-a-cause/)).

 #### Ok, so I have valuable skills, but why give them away for free?